Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Algorithms for sparse graphs

 We handle this issue with a trick from Chechik et al.~\cite{ChechikLRSTW14}.
-First, we make graph have constant degree by blowing up the number of nodes and adding 0 weight edges as follows.
-Let $v$ be an original node and suppose it has degree $d(v)$.
-Replace $v$ with a $d(v)$-cycle of $0$ weight edges so that each of the cycle nodes is connected to a one of the neighbors of $v$, where each neighbor has a cycle node corresponding to it.
-This makes every node have degree $3$ and increases the number of vertices to $O(m)$.
+First, we make graph have constant degree by blowing up the number of vertices and adding 0 weight edges as follows.
+Let $v$ be an original vertex and suppose it has degree $d(v)$.
+Replace $v$ with a $d(v)$-cycle of $0$ weight edges so that each of the cycle vertices is connected to a one of the neighbors of $v$, where each neighbor has a cycle vertex corresponding to it.
+This makes every vertex have degree $3$ and increases the number of vertices to $O(m)$.

 Now, we run algorithm $2$-Approx with two changes.
-The first is that instead of BFS we use Dijkstra's algorithm because the edges now have weights.
+The first is that instead of BFS we use Dijkstra's algorithm\footnote{We can also use Thorup's algorithm~\cite{thorup1999undirected}, which runs in linear time and is stated for positive weight edges but can also handle zero weight edges.} because the edges now have weights.
 The second change is that we redefine $Y$ as follows.
-Let $Z$ be the closest $\sqrt m$ nodes $Z$ to $\bar{t}$.
-Define $Y$ to be $Z$, together with all nodes that have an edge of weight $1$ to some node of $Z$.
+Let $Z$ be the closest $\sqrt m$ vertices to $\bar{t}$.
+Define $Y$ to be $Z$, together with all vertices that have a non-zero weight edge to some vertex of $Z$.